aditya2125csit1033/murf-ai-challenge-satore/README.md

 ---

+## Note

+Adding the .env file consisting GROK_API_KEY and MURF_API_KEY in the root directory is must.

+---

 ## 🤍 Contributions

 Feel free to fork and enhance it.
 Open an issue if you'd like to suggest improvements or new features.